1. Set a strategy for the re-engagement campaign

-Who are you trying to win back?
+Who are you trying to win back with the re-engagement campaign?
 Those who haven’t opened emails in a month?
-Who haven’t made a purchase?
+Who hasn’t made a purchase?
 It’s important to distinguish between different kinds of inactivity and decide how you will proceed.
 Part of your strategy also involves planning what to say and which channel to use.
 You might want to create personal offers such as vouchers or gifts to pick up in your store in hopes of them making another purchase during the visit as well.

 It’s time to create your segment(s) of inactive customers.
 Perform a search in Voyado for contacts who haven’t made a purchase in the past 90 days for example.
 Don’t forget to exclude contacts who became members less than 90 days ago as they may not have had time to make a purchase yet.
 Time to save your list.